How to Deliver an Excellent Connected Journey Experience

 October 9, 2017

 We are already on a journey to the Connected World of the future, where high-quality, ubiquitous connectivity will soon be as essential as water and air.
 The Connected Car will form a crucial part of this exciting new world, and will bring the need for a seamless communication experience right across the highways network.
 Anything less would not only be damaging to the reputation of the vehicle manufacturer and their telco partner, but could also compromise key safety, informatics, and comfort features.
-Car manufacturers are already beginning to market the communications performance as part of the overall driver experience, and therefore its reliability becomes almost as important as that of the engine and mechanical parts.
+Car manufacturers are already beginning to market the communications performance as part of the overall driver experience in mobility, and therefore its reliability becomes almost as important as that of the engine and mechanical parts.
 But how can they monitor the reliability of the vehicle’s connectivity?
 And how will they acquire the experience data and performance indicators?

 Vehicle manufacturers need access to the relevant data so they can take ownership of the driver experience.
 This will become even more essential as we look towards 5G and the autonomous car of the future.
 Connectivity will then become a safety-critical feature as well as being a matter of comfort and convenience.
 The car itself is likely to develop the means to select its own route in order to maximise the quality of experience for on-board video services, phone calls and Webex conversations.
 5G will make it possible to secure a personalized service — where the expected quality and service are known— and also both to deliver and to monitor it.